StanislavBerezin/Restify/README.md

 # Restify
 Exploring restify in more details, mongoose, jwt authentication, and others

-WOuld need your own database connection and API key, which then you should put in config file, can use mongodb atlas or any other provider
+Would need your own database connection and API key, which then you should put in config file, can use mongodb atlas or any other provider

 ```
 npm install